-Aims: This study evaluated the effectiveness of information digitization using the ENNOE method in enhancing knowledge and treatment adherence among people living with HIV/AIDS (PLHIV).

-Materials & Methods: This study employed a research and development (R & D) design, followed by a one-group pre-test-post-test approach with 30 randomly selected participants undergoing antiretroviral therapy (ART).
-The study was conducted in 2024 in Jambi City, Indonesia.
-The intervention was delivered through the ENNOE method, which encompasses Engagement, Education, Monitoring, and Adherence.
-Data were collected using structured questionnaires assessing knowledge and ART adherence before and after the intervention.
+Aims This study evaluated the effectiveness of information digitization using the ENNOE method in enhancing knowledge and treatment adherence among people living with AIDS.
+Materials & Methods This study employed a research and development design, followed by a one-group pre-test-post-test approach with 30 randomly selected participants undergoing antiretroviral therapy, and was conducted in 2024 in Jambi City, Indonesia.
+The intervention was delivered through the ENNOE method, which encompasses engagement, education, monitoring, and adherence.
+Data were collected using structured questionnaires assessing knowledge and antiretroviral therapy adherence before and after the intervention.
 Statistical analyses, including chi-square tests, paired t-tests, and Cohen's d effect size, were conducted to evaluate the intervention's effectiveness.

-Findings: The findings indicated that baseline patient knowledge and adherence to ART were relatively low prior to the intervention.
+Findings The baseline patient knowledge and adherence to antiretroviral therapy were relatively low prior to the intervention.
 However, a significant improvement was observed following the intervention.
-The mean knowledge score increased from 43.0±4.7 to 60.8±6.9 (p=0.001, Cohen's d=3.01), while medication adherence improved from 57.7±2.5 to 68.5±5.1 (p=0.001, Cohen's d=2.68), demonstrating a substantial effect.
-Additionally, education level and marital status were identified as
+The mean knowledge score increased from 43.0 ± 4.7 to 60.8 ± 6.9 (p=0.001, Cohen's d=3.01), while medication adherence improved from 57.7 ± 2.5 to 68.5 ± 5.1 (p=0.001, Cohen's d=2.68), demonstrating a substantial effect.
+Additionally, education level and marital status were identified as factors influencing antiretroviral therapy adherence.